Tecumseh Products: Gasoline engine components

 In 2007, the company's former gasoline engine and power train product lines, which is what the company had been most known for, were sold to Platinum Equity LLC, which does business as Tecumseh Power.
 Tecumseh engine products at one time were sold in over 120 countries.
 In December 2008, the company closed its engine manufacturing division.
 Tecumseh Power sold off its Peerless transmissions business to McDermott Outdoor Products.

 On February 10, 2009, Platinum Equity LLC announced that Tecumseh Power Company had sold certain assets of its engine business to Certified Parts Corporation.
 This included the sale of existing and unfinished engine parts inventory, tools to make finished product and certain intellectual property assets.
 Certified Parts Corporation also assumed responsibility for warranty of previous engine sales.

 In an interview published by The Janesville Gazette on February 10, 2009, Certified Parts Corporation President Jim Grafft said "that he plans to move the engine operation to Rock County, Wisconsin, where he owns three facilities in Janesville and one in Edgerton, and will initially supply parts for Tecumseh Power engines.
 Grafft also said that his company could eventually resume engine production, which Tecumseh Power ceased in December 2008".

-On September 1, 2010, Certified Parts Corporation (CPC) of Janesville, Wisconsin, announced it had entered into an agreement with LCT, (Liquid Combustion Technology) of Travelers Rest, South Carolina, to jointly manufacture air-cooled engines for the outdoor power equipment market.
+On September 1, 2010, Certified Parts Corporation (CPC) of Janesville, Wisconsin, announced it had entered into an agreement with Liquid Combustion Technology (LCT) of Travelers Rest, South Carolina, to jointly manufacture air-cooled engines for the outdoor power equipment market.
 The agreement provided CPC with engineering, manufacturing, and sales capabilities allowing it to reintroduce the Snow King line of snow thrower engines and other engines formerly manufactured and sold by Tecumseh Power.
 The engines are exclusively represented by LCT, and sold under the Snow King, Lauson, and LCT brands and serviced exclusively by CPC and the existing Tecumseh Power dealer/distributor network.
 Traditionally, the Snow King line of engines had powered more snowthrowers than all other brands combined.
 LCT's horizontal 4-stroke gasoline engine product offering was extended by this agreement, and allowed CPC and LCT to provide single cylinder and V-twin vertical engines to outdoor power equipment manufacturers.